Irish Ploughman’s Lunch for St. Patrick’s Day

 Irish Cheese

 Next along with our amazing Irish Soda Bread, we knew we needed some Irish cheese.
+A traditional ploughman's lunch uses English cheddar so as part of our Irish twist we looked for some Irish semi-hard cheese.
 I found some good varieties at the local grocery store

 - Blarney Castle Gouda